Sport in Ukraine: Basketball

 Besides football, a major sport in Ukraine is basketball.
 Ukrainian basketball players were among the decisive factors for the success of the USSR national basketball team, which dominated Europe for decades and at times dominated the global basketball scene as well.
 These players included most notably Alexander Belostenny, Anatoli Polivoda, Vladimir Tkachenko and Alexander Anatolyevich Volkov and others.
 Since the dissolution of the Soviet Union, especially the Ukrainian club teams BC Kyiv and BC Azovmash gained international attention as they both reached the FIBA EuroCup finals in 2005 and 2007 respectively.
 The Ukraine national basketball team slowly but surely has made a name among elite competition in Europe.
 Its hopes are up for the 2015 European Basketball Championship on home soil.

 When in 2012, the country gained official confirmation to host the 2015 European Championship, basketball received major public boost in Ukraine.
-Host cities were to be Dnipropetrovsk, Donetsk, Ivano-Frankivsk, Kyiv, Lviv, Odessa and Kharkiv.
+Host cities were to be Dnipropetrovsk, Donetsk, Ivano-Frankivsk, Kyiv, Lviv, Odesa and Kharkiv.
 Several arenas were to be renovated for the occasion.
 This major international sporting event had the slogan: "We are ready!" and points to the experience of the country, which was received in preparation for the European Football Championship 2012.
 As Oleksandr Volkov, president of the Ukrainian Basketball Federation pointed out that the country's experience in hosting an event of such magnitude came through the mentioned football championships.
 This displays the readiness of Ukrainian infrastructure and had become a decisive factor for the selection of Ukraine.

 On 9 February 2012 the President of Ukraine, Viktor Yanukovych issued a decree that instructed the government to create a "Organizing Committee on preparation and holding in Ukraine Euro 2015 basketball Championship" (committee is headed by Prime Minister Mykola Azarov).

 Many facilities necessary for the EuroBasket 2015 (roads, airports, hotels, etc.) have been built in preparation for the European Football Championship in 2012, which significantly reduced the expected cost of the basketball event.
 Unfortunately, due to the Ukrainian Revolution of 2013-2014, the FIBA Eurobasket event would end up being cancelled for Ukraine and instead would involve four different countries taking part for the first time ever.
 However, because of their situation, the committee has obligated Ukraine to placing a bid for EuroBasket 2017 instead.

 Ukraine hosted 2013 FIBA Europe Under-16 Championship.

 In general, the teams of the Ukrainian basketball league are strong enough to make it into the Eurocup basketball championship.
 The top Ukrainian League is called the Ukrainian Basketball Super League.
 The next top league is called the Vyscha Liha.
 The next strongest league is called the Persha Liha.

-Bowling

-Ukraine's All Ukrainian Bowling Federation includes 99 registered bowlers playing in 19 centers.
-Igor Kononenko serves as president of the Federation.
-The Ukrainian bowlers placed first in the 13th World Youth Bowling Championships.